starbeamjs/starbeam/packages/vue/vue/README.md

 ### Handle experiment

-`elementResource()` returns a Vue ref augmented with the directive.
+`elementResource()` is public but experimental and lower-level.
+It returns a Vue ref augmented with the directive.
 This mirrors the Svelte experiment where a modifier-like object is both attachable and readable.

 ```ts
 const size = elementResource(ElementSize);